Maureen's fight for sight

 As well as glaucoma Maureen was also diagnosed with cataracts in both eyes and was told she could go blind.

 “I thought I would go blind almost immediately – I thought it would be within a week.
 The consultant told me that I needed to attend regularly hospital visits from that point onwards.”

-Maureen had been controlling the glaucoma through prescribed eye drops, after using them for three years, nothing seemed to work to help reduce the pressure at the back of the eye.
-In 2012, Maureen was offered a procedure, called trabeculectomy.
-This involved making a hole in both eyes to relieve the pressure and let the fluid drain to help reduce this.
+Maureen had been controlling the glaucoma through prescribed eye drops to help reduce the pressure at the back of the eye, but after using them for three years they stopped having an affect.
+However, in 2012, Maureen was offered a procedure, called trabeculectomy.
+This involved making a hole in both eyes to let the fluid drain and to help reduce the pressure.

 In terms of Maureen’s vision she still has some loss of sight at the top of her eyes due to the glaucoma.
-Plus, she experiences some friction when blinking, so uses lubrication and a night-time ointment to keep the discomfort at bay.
-The condition also prevents Maureen doing hobbies such as; yoga, pilates, swimming.
+She also experiences some friction when blinking and so uses lubrication and a night-time ointment to keep the discomfort at bay.
+Unfortunately the condition also prevents Maureen from taking part in hobbies such as yoga, pilates and swimming.

 What is it?

 Glaucoma is the name for a group of eye conditions that cause sight loss because of damage to the optic nerve.
 This is the specialised cable that sends signals from eye to brain.

 Sight lost to glaucoma cannot be recovered.
 It’s the second most common cause of blindness in the world after cataract.